 The CIS Critical Security Controls comprises a set of 20 cyberdefense recommendations surrounding organizational security, split into three distinct categories: basic, foundational, and organizational.
 Each of these 20 CIS Controls are further divided into Sub-Controls.

 These are general purpose security controls that should be implemented by every organization to ensure essential cyberdefense readiness.

-These are controls that organizations should implement to counter more specific technical threats.
+These controls focuses on technical best practices that the organizations should implement to counter more specific threats.

 These controls are less focused on technical aspects, and more focused on the people and processes involved in cybersecurity.
 These key practices must be adopted by the organization internally to ensure long-term security maturity.

 In addition to the basic, foundational, and organizational controls, in the latest version of the CIS Controls, V7.1, the controls are prioritized into Implementation Groups (IGs).
 Each IG identifies which Sub-Controls are reasonable for an organization to implement based on their risk profile and their available resources.

 Organizations are encouraged to self-assess and classify themselves as belonging to one of three IGs to prioritize the CIS Controls for a better cybersecurity posture.
 Organizations should start by implementing the Sub-Controls in IG1, followed by IG2 and then IG3.
 Implementation of IG1 should be considered among the very first things to be done as part of a cybersecurity program.
 CIS refers to IG1 as “Cyber Hygiene”—the essential protections that must be put in place to defend against common attacks.